oplS17projects/Checkers/README.md

 ### Public Presentation
 Score keeping and the “king" pieces will be implemented.
 Game will end when one player has no pieces remaining.

-## Group Responsibilities
+## Group Member Contributions

 ### Alexander Pilozzi @PRXela
 - Inputting and exporting data to xlsx file
 - Interpreting user input

 ### Michael Bertucci @mbertucci1
-- Representing the game board object and drawing it on screen
+- All functions related to drawing images of the board/tiles/pieces and row/column labels
-- Representing tile objects and maintaining/updating their states based on user moves
+- Implementation of tile objects and their interface through the `dispatch` function
+- Implementation of the board as a 8x8 list of the tile objects
+- Logic for advanced capture mechanics (recursive capturing, detecting available captures, forced capturing)

-### Both Responsible For
+### Both Contributed To
+- Making minor adjustments/additions to some parts of each other's code where appropriate
-- Implementing the rules of the game and making sure user input and resulting changes in state are in accordance with the rules
+- Collaborating to ensure that user input and resulting changes in state are in accordance with the rules of the game
+- Making sure the game loop handled alternating turns properly (e.g. if player entered an invalid move he can re-take his turn, loading a game set turn to the player whose turn it was when the game was saved, etc.)